AnjanC0des/Notes/Sde sheet problems/BinaryTree.md

 **Question** :

 Given a Binary Tree.
 Check whether it is Symmetric or not, i.e. whether the binary tree is a Mirror image of itself or not.
+Example of a symmetric binary tree:

+         5
+       /   \
+      1     1
+     /       \
+    2         2

+Exmaple of a non symmetric binary tree:

+         5
+       /   \
+      10     10
+     /  \     \
+    20  20     30

 **Intuition** :

+We have to travel down both the subtrees and check for symmetry.

 **Approach** :

+Travelling down the left subtree we check if the a similar symmetric node exists down the right subtree as well and if not return false.

 **Complexity** :